 What are Salary and Job Opportunities Like for a Paralegal in Michigan?

 According to the Bureau of Labor Statistics, the average salary for a paralegal in Michigan was $51,790, or 24.90 per hour, in 2019.
 This represents a 2.2% increase over the hourly wage in 2018.
 There are a little over 7,000 people employed as paralegals in the state of Michigan, and employment of paralegals increased 6.9% over 2018.
 Employment for paralegals is expected to grow 10% between 2019 to 2029 which is much faster than the average expected growth for all jobs in the United States during this period.
-The main driver of demand are non-law firm employers who are looking to save on legal costs.
+The main driver of demand is non-law firm employers who are looking to save on legal costs.

 Paralegal jobs are more plentiful in areas with large populations versus the exurbs or rural areas of the state.
 A paralegal who wants to get as much experience as possible or have access to a variety of job opportunities is best served by finding work in areas where legal services are in demand.
 All areas, whether rural or urban, require legal services, but there are fewer opportunities in areas of low population.
-For someone who wants to work in a less-populated area, employment opportunities are available at the local, state and federal levels.
+For someone who wants to work in a less-populated area, employment opportunities are available at the local, state, and federal levels.
 Government agencies at all levels hire paralegals to perform duties and tasks they would take care of in a law firm, but for the governing body instead.